doomed-venet/100-days-of-code/log.md

 **Thoughts:** Really enjoyed learning today.
 Especially working on CSV files; simple and fun.
 Found this video helpful- https://youtu.be/q5uM4VKywbA .
 A productive day, indeed!

+# 100 Days Of Code - Log

+### Day 10: June 4, 2020

+**Today's Progress**: Learned the basic methods and functions of pandas dataframes  in Python.
+Implemented them in a few programs in which I tried to access and analyse data in CSV files.

+**Thoughts:**  Could have done more progress today.
+Need to focus some more!